 Channel 4 Short Documentary – Is cocaine fuelling a new era of football violence?

-Not only does it explore the world of football hooligans, with more modern names involved, but it delves into the deep-rooted drug problem that lies within it, and asks the question, are drugs to blame for this violence at football matches?
+Not only does it explore the world of football hooligans, with more modern names involved, but it delves into the deep-rooted drug problem that lies within it, and asks the question: Are drugs to blame for this violence at football matches?

 Football Fight Club

-With interviews from young and old football hooligans, it is interesting to hear why these men got involved in such a violent culture and they think it will never die.
+With interviews from young and old football hooligans, it is interesting to hear why these men got involved in such a violent culture, and they think it will never die.

 TalkSPORT – Why is football violence increasing?

 TalkSPORT took to YouTube and teamed up with The Times reporter Matt Lawton to attend an FA Cup match between Nottingham Forest and Leicester City to reveal the truth behind the increased disorder at football matches.
-Recently the Daily Mail released an article which shows that arrests at football matches are at their highest level for nine years.
-During the 2022-2023 football season, there were over 2,000 arrests which is the highest figure recorded since 2013-2014.